 A midlife crisis is not a myth.
 In fact, 26% of Americans have experienced midlife crises.
 More and more women are juggling multiple roles between motherhood, work, and raising a family independently.
 A midlife crisis looks different for women according to what they are going through.

 It is not enough to be fabulous just on the outside – the inside needs that TLC just the same.

 Dental implants are more than just fixing broken teeth.

 Dental implants may be necessary if you have lost teeth and cannot chew your food properly or speak clearly.
-However, dental implants can stimulate the look and feel of natural teeth, providing more confidence than dentures.
+However, dental implants can simulate the look and feel of natural teeth, providing more confidence than dentures.
 Dental implants will give you the confidence to smile, protect existing teeth, and preserve bone structure.

 Caring for your dental implants is just as simple as caring for your natural teeth – brushing and flossing are essentially the same care as your natural teeth.
 You gain more internal stability as dental implants do not slip out of the mouth while talking or eating.

 Dental implants can last a lifetime since they are not made of natural enamel.
 You would not have to worry about tooth decay or cavities!
 Although dentures are cheaper, dental implants are still an excellent investment with lifetime benefits.

 Laser hair removal is an excellent option for aging women.
 Black skin may require more treatments than lighter skin, but laser treatment remains one of the best options!
 You can expect to see results after about six sessions, and you will be seeing less hair in just two weeks!